sto3014/ZattooPlugin/README.md

 * For programs which are not yet started, you see `Open in Zattoo on start`
   <img src="./images/OpenInZatooOnStart.png" width="400"/>
   When the program starts, a new page will be opened in your web-browser and displays the channel in Zattoo.
 Remarks:
-  This information will not be stored when TV-Browser is closed.
+  The `Open in Zattoo on start` information will not be stored when TV-Browser is closed.

-If you don't get the expected Zattoo menu, the selected channel is not available in Zattoo of your country, or the channel is just not configured to know the Zattoo channel In latter case, you can define your own channel list.
+If you don't get the expected Zattoo menu, the selected channel is not available in Zattoo for your country, or the channel is just not configured to know the Zattoo channel.
+In latter case, you can define your own channel list.

 ### Predefined channel lists